Liverpool Town Council elections

-The Municipal Year ran from the date of the Council Annual General Meeting, (9 November, unless this was a Sunday, in which case the AGM was held on Monday 10 November) until 8 (or 9) November the following year.
+The municipal year ran from the date of the Council's Annual General Meeting, (9 November, unless this was a Sunday, in which case the AGM was held on Monday 10 November) until 8 (or 9) November the following year.

+Electorate

 The increase in the numbers of electors is due to the increasing population and the widening of the franchise.

-Liverpool Town Council became Liverpool City Council when Liverpool was awarded City Status on 12 May 1880.